Meet the Community Partners Council

 Sherri Osburn

-Sherri is an active member of her community and a strong advocate.
+An active member of her community and a strong advocate, Sherri currently serves as Secretary for the CPC.
 Sherri is currently leading a self-advocate group she started at the Hollywood Senior Center where she works for Meals on Wheels.
 In the past, she has served as on the Board of Directors for Inclusion Inc., served eight years on the Oregon Council on Developmental Disabilities (OCDD), and was a Healthy Lifestyles Trainer.
 Sherri enjoys gardening, staying busy, and helping others get what they need!

 Joe Basey